 I’ve noticed that in my garden, the pansies don’t put on much growth during cold spells, but they often maintain their blooms, even during periods of snow.

 My tip is to cram them into the basket, as they won’t grow much in the winter.

 Never grown this winter annual before?
 This blog post contains everything you need to know about growing winter pansies.

 Violas are similar to pansies, but there are a couple of differences; most notably, violas usually have smaller but more numerous blooms, while pansies have fewer but larger flowers.

-The leaves on pansies are also slightly larger and there’s a slight difference in the position if the petals.
+The leaves on pansies are also slightly larger and there’s a slight difference in the position of the petals.

-If you’re torn between the two, put pansies in larger hanging baskets and violas in smaller ones or mix them up.
+If you’re torn between the two, do what I do, mix them up a bit.
+I usually put pansies in larger hanging baskets and violas in smaller ones, but sometimes, I just mix them up.